Big GDP report; Amazon delivers; Chipotle surges

 7. Coming this week:

-Friday — Exxon Mobil (XOM), Merck (MRK) and Twitter (TWTR) report earnings; 21st Century Fox (FOX) holds shareholder meeting; US reports Q2 GDP data
+Friday — Exxon Mobil (XOM) and Merck (MRK) report earnings; 21st Century Fox (FOX) holds shareholder meeting; US reports Q2 GDP data